Rockies vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 - In nine games as the underdog over the last 10 matchups, the Rockies have a record of 2-7.

-- In their previous 10 games with a total, the Rockies and their opponents have combined to exceed the over/under on eight occasions.
+- In their previous 10 matchups with a total posted by sportsbooks, the Rockies and their foes are 8-2-0 when it comes to hitting the over.

-- The Rockies' ATS record is 2-1-0 over their previous 10 games (three of those contests had runlines set by sportsbooks).
+- The Rockies have covered the runline in the two of their previous 10 games that had a set runline.

 Rockies Betting Records & Stats

-- The Rockies have been chosen as underdogs in 111 games this year and have walked away with the win 43 times (38.7%) in those games.
+- The Rockies have been victorious in 43, or 38.4%, of the 112 contests they have been chosen as underdogs in this season.

-- Colorado has a record of 21-42 in games where sportsbooks have it as underdogs of at least +150 on the moneyline.
+- Colorado has not won as an underdog of +220 or more on the moneyline this season in nine such games.

-- The Rockies have an implied victory probability of 40% according to the moneyline set by sportsbooks for this matchup.
+- The moneyline set for this matchup implies the Rockies have a 31.2% chance of coming away with a victory in the contest.

-- So far this season, Colorado and its opponents have hit the over in 57 of its 126 games with a total.
+- Games involving Colorado have gone over the total set by oddsmakers in 58 of 127 chances this season.

-- The Rockies are 16-11-0 against the spread in their 27 games with a line set by sportsbooks this season.
+- The Rockies have an against the spread mark of 16-11-0 in 27 games with a line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!